 Spoon poblano cream into 3 shallow bowls.
 Mound amaranth over the cream (use a ring mold for a neater presentation).
 Take the shrimp from the skewers and arrange 4 on each portion.
 Drizzle pepper oil over each bowl and serve.

-Cook's Note: The reserved shrimp heads can be oven roasted or deep-fried and used as a garnish.
+*Amaranth is a plant with edible leaves and seeds.
+This recipe calls for amaranth seeds, a cereal that is available in health food stores.
+The reserved shrimp heads can be oven roasted or deep-fried and used as a garnish.

 Recipe courtesy of Chef Mike Dimas, Inn at Loretto